17 Years Ago: Tim McGraw Hits No. 1 With ‘Something Like That’

 On Sept.
 25, 1999, Tim McGraw scored his 10th No. 1 hit with “Something Like That.”
-The tune was the second single from his multi-platinum-selling album A Place in the Sun.
+The tune was the second single from his multi-platinum-selling A Place in the Sun album.

-The Louisiana native’s chart-topping streak didn’t end with “Something Like That,” though.
-He has gone on to earn many No. 1 hits since then, including 2013’s “Highway Don’t Care,” which includes guest appearances by Taylor Swift and Keith Urban.
+The Louisiana native’s chart-topping streak didn’t end with “Something Like That,” though: McGraw has gone on to earn many No. 1 hits since then, including 2016’s “Humble & Kind.”

 “Radio continues to be supportive and excited about the music we’re giving them, and I’m so thankful for my friends there and for all the fans who have really taken this thing to the next level,” McGraw says.
 “It just keeps getting bigger and bigger in our show every night.”